dbrugne/donut/README.md

   - [ ] Account
   - [ ] Edit button (edit room profile, edit profile)

-**Chat**
-- [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search

 **Room ops**
 - [ ] Add kick reason form

+**Search**
+- [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search

 **Customization**
 - [ ] Handle Facebook image storage/retrieving